PtakDev/ptakdev.github.io/_posts/2022-06-16-setting-up-jekyll-with-chirpy-theme.md

 ```

-### Step 2.
+### Step 3.
 Save the file and refresh your website.

 You should be able to see your post on the home page.

-# Host the site on GiHub
+# Hosting the site on GiHub

 ### Step 1.
 Make sure your repo is public on GitHub.
 ### Step 2.
 Commit yout code to GitHub.